Lesson 11: F-sharp and Cross-Fingerings

 - Yankee Doodle

-- D major on the page becomes G major on your alto staff (one sharp, F#).
+- G major on the page becomes C major on your alto staff (no accidentals).
 Bright, march-like.

-When the G major scale plays evenly at quarter = 80 and you cannot pick out F# as duller or quieter than its neighbours on a phone recording, move on to Lesson 12.
+When the G major scale plays evenly at quarter = 80 and F# does not stand out as duller or quieter on a phone recording, move on to Lesson 12.

-When the C major scale on your alto staff plays evenly at quarter = 80 and the cross-fingered B (the alto reading of soprano F#) does not stand out as duller or quieter than its neighbours on a phone recording, move on to Lesson 12.
+When the C major scale on your alto staff plays evenly at quarter = 80 and the cross-fingered B does not stand out as duller or quieter on a phone recording, move on to Lesson 12.

 F# muffled or unequal?
 See troubleshooting.